Bronx Brain Injury Lawyer

 Car accidents, falling mishaps, and work-related occurrences can result in injuries to a victim’s brain.
 Traumatic brain injuries (TBIs) are one of the most commonly occurring personal injuries.

 Each year in New York, over 2,000 people die from fatal brain injuries.
-If you or someone you love has sustained a brain injury because of another person’s negligence, seek legal help.
+If you or someone you love has sustained a brain injury because of another person’s negligence, our Bronx brain injury lawyers can help.

 What is a traumatic brain injury (TBI)?